bevacqua/rome/README.md

 [![screenshot.png][4]][3]

-Oh, `rome` synchronizes in real-time with the input, never steals focus, and it's CSS is entirely customizable!
+Oh, `rome` synchronizes in real-time with the input, never steals focus, and its CSS is entirely customizable!

 ## Install